As suggested by the top search, a potential buyer is perusing your house information while waiting for his or her coffee on the phone.

 Your contact form does not work properly at all The result?
 They bounce off the page of your so-very-slow website and head straight for your competitor’s beautifully designed site instead.

-The Australian property market is a no-holds barred battleground, and your website is now far more than just a digital business card it’s your most powerful selling point.
+The Australian property market is a no-holds-barred battleground, and your website is now far more than just a digital business card; it’s your most powerful selling point.
 With 86% of home buyers using the internet to search for a property, your website design can make or break that all-important first impression.

 Yet paradoxically there are still many real estate agents out there who are stuck with websites looking so much like they were created and forgotten back in 2010.